epiecs/ccnp-labs/University/lab.md

 - Enable preemption with a delay of `30` seconds
 - D1 has a priority of `150` and D2 has a priority of `130`

 Track the line protocol for interface `g0/1` on D1.
 If the protocol goes down decrement the hsrp priority with `40`.
-Use tracking group `5`.

-Setup routed ports between R1 and D1/D2.
+Use tracking group `5`.Setup routed ports between R1 and D1/D2.
 Use the following ip addresses:

 ```
 D1 - G0/1 - 10.1.11.2/30